-Blame Government Policies, Not Companies, for Reincorporating Abroad
+Blame Government Policies, Not Companies, for Reincorporations Abroad

-In response, Senate Majority Whip Dick Durbin (D-IL) today led a group of other Democrat senators in introducing the “Patriot Employer Tax Credit Act,” which he said in a statement “will reward businesses that exemplify American values and treat workers fairly – not companies who ship jobs overseas.”
+In response, Senate Majority Whip Dick Durbin (D-IL) has led a group of other Democrat senators in introducing the “Patriot Employer Tax Credit Act,” which he said in a statement “will reward businesses that exemplify American values and treat workers fairly—not companies who ship jobs overseas.”

-Defenders of the companies, however, say they are merely responding to terrible United States tax policies.
-There would be no need for tax credit programs to induce companies to remain headquartered in the United States if the federal government were to adopt corporate tax systems similar to those in most other industrialized countries, including our largest trading partner, Canada, said Chris Edwards, director of tax policy studies at the Cato Institute.
+Defenders of the companies, however, say they are merely responding to terrible U.S. tax policies.
+There would be no need for tax credit programs to induce companies to remain headquartered in the United States if the federal government were to adopt a corporate tax system similar to those in most other industrialized countries, including our largest trading partner, Canada, said Chris Edwards, director of tax policy at the Cato Institute.

 ‘Properly Trying to Escape’